TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/2. Manage Dataset Module/Load Raw Recordings/Functions/README.txt

 % 5. executablefolder: path as char to the folder the GUI is saved at (automatically saved by main window on startup of the GUI)
 % 6.
 AdditionalAmpFactor: double, additional amplification raw data is
 % multiplied by
 % 7.
-NrChannel: char, from probe layout window, just for spike2
+ActiveChannel: double array with all active channel the user defined
+% for the probe desing
 % 8.
-NrRows: char, from probe layout window, number of rows with data
-% channel , just for spike2
+ChannelOrder: double array with the channel order the user specified.
+% Just to check whether number of elemtents are the same and give a error
+% message before data is extracted
+% 9.
+TimeAndChannelToExtract: structure with fields: TimeAndChannelToExtract.TimeToExtract: string, time in seconds (from,to) as comma separated numbers like "0,100" or "0,Inf";
+%

 % Output:
 % 1.
 Data: nchannel x ntimepoints matrix as single